Layer Stackup in Rigid and Rigid-Flex PCBs

 An alternative method for placing components on a ribbon involves button plating.
 The signal layer still needs to be placed below the coverlay in the stackup, and punched holes in the coverlay are also used to access the signal layer.
 A through hole via is placed in the mounting pad, and the structure is then plated up to a specific thickness.
 If the via holes are left open, through hole components can then be placed on the flex ribbon.

-Your PCB design software should allow you to define rigid-flex stackup without requiring extra design steps or specialized tools.
+Your PCB board design software should allow you to define rigid flex stackup without requiring extra design steps or specialized tools.
 The advanced CAD, layout, and simulation tools in Altium Designer® can make it easy to define your layer stackup.
-Download a free trial and find out if Altium is right for you.
+Download a free trial and find out if Altium Designer is right for you.

-To resolve and accomplish any of your designed flexible circuits, equip yourself with the software to do more.
+To resolve and accomplish any of your designed flexible PCB, equip yourself with the software to do more.
 With the right tools backing you, you can design anything.
-Talk to an Altium expert today.
+Talk to an Altium Designer expert today.